 The panel slides in from the right, to the left of the GitHub panel.
 Both panels can be open at the same time.

-The tree is rooted at the session's worktree — you can only navigate within it; there is no way to traverse above the worktree root.
+The tree is rooted at the session's working directory — usually a worktree, or for project-root sessions the project root itself.
+You can only navigate within it; there is no way to traverse above the root.

 Drag the vertical handle on the left edge of the file browser panel to resize it.
 The panel has a minimum width (matching its default size) and a maximum of 50% of the session view's width, so the session content always retains at least half the available space.

-When one or more files are open, a tab bar appears above the session content area.
+When one or more files are open — or an attached GitHub issue or image has been promoted to a tab — a tab bar appears above the session content area.
 The bar contains:

 Clicking a file in the browser: